getadvice/getadvice.github.io/about.md

 Volunteers are people willing to help by providing free advice.
 You can join as a volunteer if you would like to help others in your area of expertise.

-Users can freely choose an advisor according to their interest.
+Users can freely choose an advisor according to their interests.
 To become an advisor, you need to provide a summary of your areas of expertise and your current professional references (LinkedIn, Blog, Twitter).

 Listening and understanding capabilities are highly valued and encouraged to achieve a successful advisement.